Panel finds 80 alleged abuse cases tied to WHO's Congo work

 The panel released its findings on Tuesday, months after an Associated Press investigation found senior WHO management was informed of multiple abuse claims in 2019 but failed to stop the harassment and even promoted one of the managers involved.

+“Instead, he took her to a hotel where she says she was raped by this person,” the report said.

+Malick Coulibaly, a panel member, said during a media briefing Tuesday that there were nine allegations of rape.
+The women interviewed said the perpetrators used no birth control, resulting in some pregnancies.
+Some women said the men who had abused them forced them to have an abortion, Coulibaly said.

-WHO Director-General Tedros Adhanom Ghebreyesus appointed the panel's co-chairs to investigate the claims last October after media reports claimed unnamed humanitarian officials sexually abused women during the Ebola outbreak that began in Congo in 2018.
+WHO chief Tedros appointed the panel's co-chairs to investigate the claims last October after media reports claimed unnamed humanitarian officials sexually abused women during the Ebola outbreak that began in Congo in 2018.

 The review team was able to obtain the identity of 83 alleged perpetrators, both Congolese nationals and foreigners.
 In 21 cases, the review team was able to establish with certainty that the alleged perpetrators were WHO employees during the Ebola response.